Yvand/azd-functions-spfx-custom-api/azure-function-app/README.md

 # Azure function app

 This project uses Azure Developer command-line (azd) tools to deploy an Azure function app, configured to require Entra ID authentication.
-It uses the [Flex Consumption plan](https://learn.microsoft.com/en-us/azure/azure-functions/flex-consumption-plan) and is written in TypeScript.
+It deploys a simple HTTP function, uses the [Flex Consumption plan](https://learn.microsoft.com/en-us/azure/azure-functions/flex-consumption-plan) and is written in TypeScript.

 ## Prerequisites